backtestjs/command-line/README.md

 - Added the ability to include a **note** on purchase and sale (to understand why a purchase or sale was made, the reason is reported in the “all orders” section of the HTML file);
 - Added structure `properties` inside strategy file `.ts`.
 This greatly helps in adding or proliferating strategies; just rescan and you’re done;
 - Ability to use `Node v18` or _higher_ (for this, we removed tulind and added technicalindicators, although both are old and tulind is undoubtedly a great choice.
 If you need it, you can still add it back in the fork).
-- Decoupling of [BacktestJS Framework](https://github.com/backtestjs/framework) functionality from CLI commands exposed through this project.
+- Decoupling of [Backtest Framework](https://github.com/backtestjs/framework) functionality from CLI commands exposed through this project.

 What might come or be requested (f.e.):